 What will it cost?

-The Portland Bureau of Transportation (PBOT) and ODOT believe this freeway expansion will cost $500 million (2017 dollars).
-This sum of money is seven times as much money as Portland raised through the Fixing Our Streets Gas Tax campaign, and twice as much as the recent affordable housing bond passed in November 2016.
+As of December 2019, ODOT claims the Rose Quarter Freeway Expansion will cost $800 million.
+This sum of money is eleven times as much money as Portland raised through the Fixing Our Streets Gas Tax campaign, and twice as much as the recent affordable housing bond passed in November 2016.
 It’s the largest, most-expensive transportation project currently proposed in Portland’s Center City Plan.
-This represents a cost of nearly $700 for every resident of the city of Portland, or $112 for every Oregonian.

 Who will pay for it?